OBD-II PIDs: Service 01 PID 78 and 79 - Exhaust Gas temperature (EGT) Bank 1 and Bank 2

-A request for this PID will return 9 bytes of data.

-The first byte is a bit encoded field indicating which EGT sensors are supported:
+A request for one of these two PIDs will return 9 bytes of data.
+PID 78 returns data relating to EGT sensors for bank 1, whilst PID 79 similarly returns data for bank 2.
+The first byte is a bit encoded field indicating which EGT sensors are supported for the respective bank.

 The first byte is bit-encoded as follows:

-The remaining bytes are 16 bit integers indicating the temperature in degrees Celsius in the range -40 to 6513.5 (scale 0.1), using the usual $(A \times 256 + B) / 10 - 40$ formula (MSB is A, LSB is B).
+Bytes B through I provide 16-bit integers indicating the temperatures of the sensors.
+The temperature values are interpreted in degrees Celsius in the range -40 to 6513.5 (scale 0.1), using the usual $(A \times 256 + B) / 10 - 40$ formula (MSB is A, LSB is B).
 Only values for which the corresponding sensor is supported are meaningful.